FelixMarian/Motion-Detection-and-Alarm-System-with-Servo-and-Ultrasonic-Sensor/README.md

 # Motion Detection and Alarm System with Servo and Ultrasonic Sensor

 This project uses a servo motor and ultrasonic sensor to continuously scan surroundings.
 It detects movement by measuring distance changes and triggers an alarm with a buzzer if significant variations are found.
 Includes RGB LED for visual alerts.
-It can be used as a motion alarm
+It can be used as a motion alarm.
+An example of how it works cand be found at (`Video.mp4`)

 ## Table of Contents
 - [Components Used](#components-used)